Minors & More

 A little bit of business can take you a long way.

 Yes, follow your passion.
-Focus on what you love, from Drama to Environmental Studies to mass spectrometry.
+Focus on what you love, from Physics to Theatre to Environmental Studies.
 But then, make yourself stand out by adding a working knowledge of marketing and budgeting, or accounting and finance, or information systems, or global business.

 Even if you work for a non-profit, your expertise will pay off, especially as you move up in the ranks and start to take on supervisory and strategic leadership tasks.